 Everyone's housing needs are different and the CoLC offers permanent adaptations to resident's homes to ensure that it remains suitable for their needs.
 The CoLC works with Lincolnshire County Council to provide adaptations to its properties.
 If an adaptation is assessed as being necessary and appropriate by Lincolnshire County Councils Social Services, it will be referred to the CoLC who will determine whether the request is 'reasonable and practicable'.
-The final decision will be made by the CoLC on whether the adaptation will be undertaken.
+If it is, the CoLC will install the adaptation.
 Permanent and semi-permanent adaptations are provided by the CoLC including stair lifts and through floor lift.
-Lincolnshire County Council will provide hoists and other aids through its social services team.
+Lincolnshire County Council will provide hoists and other aids through its social care teams.
 The CoLC will not remove adaptations from its properties for new tenants if the property is advertised with the adaptations.
 Any adaptations, including stair lifts or lifts, that are removed by the tenant without the CoLC permission will be recharged.
-If you wish to make an adaptions request, please contact Lincolnshire county council on 01522 552222
+Further information is available in our aids and adaptations policy.